The Corn Spirit (1) The Arguments So Far

 In justifying the comparative method Frazer wrote that “We compare things on the ground of similarity, and similarity is not affected by distance.
 Radium is alike on the earth and in the sun; it would be absurd to refuse to compare them on the ground that they are separated by many millions of miles” (Frazer 1927, 11).

 Mumming is recorded back to the thirteenth century.
 In its earlier form it is likely to have been, as the word “mumming” implies, a dumb-show, that involved mime, disguise and facial gestures.
 On the last of these see the reference to mummers in Shakespeare’s Coriolanus Act 2 scene 1.
+Note also Hutton's own comments at 1991, 328 that while "the earliest definite one dates from the 1730s.....the centrepiece of the action, a combat between champions in which one is killed and then revived, is an enactment of a theme so common and widespread that it must be archaic".

 In this paper I do not deal in detail with Dr. Murray’s ideas, partly because Hutton deals with these mainly in The Triumph of the Moon (Hutton 1999b, 194-201) rather than in The Stations of the Sun (For the same reason I do not deal with the ideas of Robert Graves).
 In addition there are different theories to be considered here.
 Dr. Murray’s theory was a specific set of ideas that involved the survival of an organised pagan priesthood, the worship of a horned god descending from the god Janus but who was actually a man dressed in black, and covens of 13.
 But behind this was a broader kind of theory that many others have believed in and that has never been discredited, namely that after the suppression of pagan religions by Christian powers, pagan beliefs and practices flowed forwards into the medieval and later witchcraft and folklore.
 As examples from scholars, Mircea Eliade wrote that Dr. Murray was right that “there existed a pre-Christian fertility cult, and that specific survivals of this pagan cult were stigmatised during the Middle Ages as witchcraft” (Eliade, 1976, 58).
 Carlo Ginzburg wrote of Dr. Murray’s theory having a kernel of truth, which related to the witches’ sabbat representing “the deformation of an ancient fertility rite” (Ginzburg 1983, xix-xx).
 E. William Monter wrote that the coloured devils of the French woods might be linked to pagan deities and that local saints to whose shrines healers in Lorraine sent invalids “were often local pagan deities with a Christian veneer” (Monter 1976, 112, 175).
 Sir Keith Thomas wrote “Of course there were many pagan survivals – magic wells, calendar customs, fertility rites” (Thomas 1991, 616).
 A research into this broader type of theory might well be valuable, and there are many aspects of witchcraft that might well be traceable back to very early times, eg the use of herbs for healing, spells for healing, soothsaying and divination and the use of white magic to repel black magic.
-However, it is a project that would require a lot of research.
+However, it is a project that would require a good deal of research.
 It would involve seeing what evidence exists for the many individual strands of witchcraft beliefs and practices extending through the centuries from early times.

 I refer to the twelve volumes of the third edition plus the later volume “Aftermath”.